Jewish man ‘threatened with punches’ while on his way home in central London | ITV News

 The incident ended after the bus driver called the police, he said.

-Describing how he felt when Yosef told him what he had experienced, the brother said: “I was upset since this is an experience I’ve myself had many times as a kid.
+Describing how he felt when Mr Liberov told him what he had experienced, the brother said: “I was upset since this is an experience I’ve myself had many times as a kid.
 Not necessarily death threats like this but lots of verbal assaults, things thrown from cars.

 “I’m not religious like my brother so I don’t look obviously Jewish to be a target this way.